Belsky family (Gediminid): Kazan campaigns

 Dmitry Feodorovich Belsky (1499–1551) was first recorded in 1519, when he enthroned Shahgali as the khan of Kazan.
 Two years later, the Crimean khan had Shahgali replaced with his own brother, defeated Belsky's army on the banks of the Oka River and devastated the area between Moscow and Kolomna.
 While Belsky retreated to the stronghold of Serpukhov, his absence from the capital left the field free for mutual jealousies and accusations.
-Although the majority of boyars complained about Belsky's cowardness, the monarch spared both Belsky and his own brother and put the blame for defeat on Prince Vorotynsky.
+Although the majority of boyars complained about Belsky's cowardice, the monarch spared both Belsky and his own brother and put the blame for defeat on Prince Vorotynsky.

 Dmitry's younger brother, Ivan Feodorovich Belsky, while still in his early 20s, led the 150,000-strong Russian army against Kazan in 1524.
 Belsky's huge army spent 20 days encamped at the island opposite Kazan, awaiting the arrival of Russian cavalry.
 Then the news came that part of cavalry had been defeated, and the vessels loaded with provisions had been captured by the Tatars.
 Although the army suffered from hunger, Belsky at once laid siege to the city and soon the Tatars sent their envoys proposing terms.
 Belsky accepted them and speedily returned to Moscow.
 Many boyars proceeded to accuse him of treason, but modern historians agree there was little he could achieve without provisions, being pressed to repel continuous attacks by Tatar and Udmurt cavalry.
 Matters then remained quiet until 1530, when Ivan Belsky, still eager to revenge himself, returned with the Russian army to the walls of Kazan.
 On 10 July, the fortress was taken and the Tatars sued for peace, promising to accept any khan appointed from Moscow.